jmwerne-nask/n-askImageDetection/ReadMe2.md

 ## 7) Update object classes

 Object classes refer to the types of objects you wish to detect.
-These will be based on the object class names you used to annotate the images in step [5](# collect-images-&-draw-bounding-boxes).
-To add/remove objects, enter the names of the object classes -- separated by commas -- into either the "Add Object" or "Remove Object" text box.
+These will be based on the object class names you used to annotate the images in step [5](#collect-images-&-draw-bounding-boxes).
+To add/remove objects, enter the names of the object classes -- *separated by commas* -- into either the "Add Object" or "Remove Object" text box.

 ## 8) Add Training/Test Images

 Training refers to the process of updating the model.
 Testing/validation refers to the process of analysis, or "validation", to ensure that the model will perform well in practice.
 Testing/validation is optional, but a good ratio is to use 80% of your images/xmls for training and the remaining 20% for testing.

 To add images, click on the "Training Images" tab, Use the tool buttons labeled "..." to add the .jpgs and the associated .xmls to the training/testing folders in the dataset.
-Note that the list of images only displays the image names -- it does not display the .xmls in the training/testing folders.
+Note that the list of images only displays the image names -- *it does not display the .xmls in the training/testing folders*.
 Once these are added and consistent with the list of current objects in the "Dataset" tab, press the "Generate TF Records" button.

-Instructions:
+*Instructions:*
 * add training images
 * add test images (optional)
 * press "Generate TF Records"